WHAT HAPPENS AT A RETREAT?

 IS THERE ACCESS FOR SOMEONE WITH LIMITED MOBILITY OR OTHER NEEDS?

 Every location is different and we recommend you visit their website to find out their access facilities.
 There has never been a problem catering for different dietary requirements, although this again depends on the location.

 ARE ALL RETREATS RESIDENTIAL?
 DO YOU RUN ANY DAY EVENTS?

-I also run non-residential “Living with Loss” Workshop Days, usually over a weekend, and if your church or social group is interested in this, please get in touch with me about it.
+We also run non-residential “Living with Loss” Workshop Days, usually over a weekend, and occasionally a weekly course of 6-8 sessions.
+If your church or social group is interested in this, please get in touch with me about it.

 It is also sometimes possible to attend the residential retreats as a day guest.
 Please contact the host locations to find out about this.
 Please bear in mind that we do have some evening activities.

 WEEKEND OR WEEK – WHAT’S THE DIFFERENCE?

 Living with Loss retreats are usually either a week – Monday to Friday – or a weekend.
-Weekend retreats usually begin at about 5 pm on the Friday and end after lunch on Sunday.
+Weekend retreats usually begin at about 5 pm on the Friday and end after lunch or afternoon coffee on Sunday.

 At week retreats we have more time which means delving a bit more into the materials, having more time for activities and walks, and the pace is more relaxed.
+There are more opportunities for one-to-one talks and conversations.
 Weekends tend to be more intense because we do try to cover the most important topics, at least briefly.

 I’M FEELING QUITE ALONE IN MY GRIEF.
 IS THIS LIKE A SUPPORT GROUP?